Kyiv Warns Of 'Difficult' Winter As Russia Hits Ukraine Cities

 She looked outside, where fire fighters were extinguishing a blaze from the strike.

-Some residents outside were still in dressing gowns as they watched emergency workers put out a fire that authorities said had spread over 400 square meters (4,300 square feet).
+Some residents outside were still in dressing gowns as they watched emergency workers put out a fire that authorities said had spread over 400 square metres.

 Daria Kalna held her toddler daughter as she watched workers clear the rubble.